Page Content

 Class size: Varies according to our clinical capacity

-The demand for highly trained nurse practitioners within Mayo Clinic and the Mayo Clinic Health System continues to grow.
+The demand for highly-trained nurse practitioners within Mayo Clinic and Mayo Clinic Health System continues to grow.
 In order to educate as many outstanding nurse practitioners as possible, we have collaborated with a small number of select regional nurse practitioner academic programs to develop common clinical rotation expectations and timelines.

 Graduation and certification